ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 NOTES

 *    This utility will not help you write the SQL statement and is not a good working environment in which to create your SQL statement.
+Confirm you query works before running it in this utility.
+(Or get the SQL from a source that has confirmed its results.
+This app is written so that incorrect SQL will not damage your database, only give groups with unwanted members.)
 It is suggested that you write and debug your SQL in a GUI SQLite manager app, such as "SQLite Expert Personal", the 64bit version, a free app.
 Several others are also available.
-Confirm you query works before running it in this utility.

 When opening a RM database in a SQL manager app, many of your queries will require loading the same database extension used by this utility.
 Use the 64 bit version of the extension and the 64 bit version of the SQL manager app.
 This utility is also 64 bit.

+*    Not all RM windows will not automatically recognize a new group created by this utility while the database is loaded.
+So if you are creating a new group, the most straight forward approach is to restart RM or run the utility while the database is not loaded.
+In practice, it is the People list that does not recognize the new group.
+Workaround: open the "Group" tab (in the same panel as the main "Index"), and click the "Pencil" icon to display the New, Edit, Delete window.
+Close the window.
+This nudges the People list window into seeing the new group.
+No issues have been see with updating an existing group.
+The group always shows the current members (unless it is already in use for filtering a list.
+In that case, switch to a different group, and then back.)

+*    Updating the contents of a group while the database is open in RM works OK.
+However, RM lists using group filters do not have a refresh button, so, for example, if you displaying People view filtered by the group that has been updated, you'll need to switch to another group and then back again to see the effect of the group having been updated.

 *    On some occasions, the utility console window will display a "Database Locked" message.
 In that case. close the console window, close RM and re-run the